opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 -----------------------------------------
 .. c:function:: static int countNonZeroElements(float *vec, int n, double tol=1e-10)

-    The function returns the number of non-zero elements in the input array.
+    Returns the number of non-zero elements in an input array.

-    :param vec: Input vector contains float elements
+    :param vec: Input vector containing float elements.

-    :param n: Input vector size
+    :param n: Input vector size.

-    {The threshold used for elements counting.
-We take all elements are less than ``tol``     as zero elements}
+    {The threshold used for counting elements.
+We take all elements are less than ``tol``     as zero elements}??

 .. index:: RTreeClassifier::read